0xPolygonMiden/miden-vm/miden/README.md

 Miden assembler compiles assembly source code in a [program MAST](https://maticnetwork.github.io/miden/design/programs.html), which is represented by a `Program` struct.
 It is possible to construct a `Program` struct manually, but we don't recommend this approach because it is tedious, error-prone, and requires an in-depth understanding of VM internals.
 All examples throughout these docs use assembly syntax.

 #### Program hash
 All Miden programs can be reduced to a single 32-byte value, called program hash.
 Once a `Program` object is constructed, you can access this hash via `Program::hash()` method.
 This hash value is used by a verifier when they verify program execution.
-This ensure that the verifier verifies execution of a specific program (e.g. a program which the prover had committed to previously).
+This ensures that the verifier verifies execution of a specific program (e.g. a program which the prover had committed to previously).
 The methodology for computing program hash is described [here](https://maticnetwork.github.io/miden/design/programs.html#program-hash-computation).

 ### Inputs / outputs
 Currently, there are 3 ways to get values onto the stack:

 1. You can use `push` instruction to push values onto the stack.
 These values become a part of the program itself, and, therefore, cannot be changed between program executions.
 You can think of them as constants.
 2. The stack can be initialized to some set of values at the beginning of the program.
 These inputs are public and must be shared with the verifier for them to verify a proof of the correct execution of a Miden program.
-The number of elements at the top of the stack which can receive initial value is limited to 16.
+The number of elements at the top of the stack which can receive an initial value is limited to 16.
 3. The program may request nondeterministic advice inputs from the prover.
 These inputs are secret inputs.
 This means that the prover does not need to share them with the verifier.
 There are two types of advice inputs: (1) a single advice tape which can contain any number of elements and (2) a list of advice sets, which are used to provide nondeterministic inputs for instructions which work with Merkle trees.
 There are no restrictions on the number of advice inputs a program can request.

 Stack and advice inputs are provided to Miden VM via `ProgramInputs` struct.
 To instantiate this struct, you can use `ProgramInputs::new()` constructor, as well as `ProgramInputs::from_stack_inputs()` and `ProgramInputs:none()` convenience constructors.

 Values remaining on the stack after a program is executed can be returned as program outputs.
 You can specify exactly how many values (from the top of the stack) should be returned.
-Currently, the number of outputs is limited to 16.
+Currently, the maximum number of outputs is limited to 16.

 Having only 16 elements to describe public inputs and outputs of a program may seem limiting, however, just 4 elements are sufficient to represent a root of a Merkle tree or a sequential hash of elements.
-Both of these can be expanded into an arbitrary number of values by supplying the actual values nondeterministically via the advice provider.
+Both of these can be expanded into an arbitrary number of values by supplying the actual values non-deterministically via the advice provider.

 ## Usage
 Miden crate exposes several functions which can be used to execute programs, generate proofs of their correct execution, and verify the generated proofs.
 How to do this is explained below, but you can also take a look at working examples [here](examples) and find instructions for running them via CLI [here](#fibonacci-example).